hiesabx/reservoirflow/docs/source/index.rst

 Home
 ====

-ReservoirFlow: a Reservoir Simulation and Engineering Library in Python
+ReservoirFlow: Reservoir Simulation and Engineering Library in Python

 .. attention::
    Are you new to ReservoirFlow?
 Please find some time to read the first release note,